nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Cases such as where the index from the user input is out of bounds, are handled by the methods.

-Given below is an example usage scenario for how the `TaskTagCommand` mechanism behaves at each step.
+Given below is an example of a usage scenario for how the `TaskTagCommand` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.